sap-tutorials/Tutorials/tutorials/hana-cloud-dl-clients-overview/hana-cloud-dl-clients-overview.md

 4. The installation location can be referenced through an environment variable.

-  * On Microsoft Windows, in a newly opened command prompt run the following to see the installation location.
+  * On Microsoft Windows, open a new command prompt window and run the following to see the installation location.

     ```Shell (Windows)
     ECHO %IQDIR17%